FoodStandardsAgency/enterprise-data-models/docs/patterns/date-and-time.md

 -   xxxx-end-date
 -   xxxx-change-date

-Where xxxx describes the thing (verb or noun) that the start date represents, if its necessary to use more than one word to describe the thing then each word should be seperated by a hyphen.
+Where xxxx describes the thing or event that the start date represents, if it's necessary to use more than one word to describe the thing, then each word should be seperated by a hyphen.
 This is required to help identify different types of dates that will need to be recorded and used accross platforms.
 This is also necessary for linked data purposes where we need to identify what set of dates are being referred to.

 ### Start date
 At the FSA, we use start date.
 When used as a field name it should be recorded as xxxx-start-date, other names for the start of an event or record are unacceptable even when the business term is different.